Kong/docs.konghq.com/app/_hub/reedelk/reedelk-transformer/index.md

 desc: Kong plugin to transform Reedelk requests and responses

 description: |
-  The Reedelk Transformer plugin transforms the upstream request body or downstream response body by invoking a Reedelk REST flow before hitting the upstream server, or before sending the downstream response back to the client.
+  The Reedelk  transformer plugin allows transforming the upstream request body or downstream response body by invoking a Reedelk REST flow before hitting the upstream server, or before sending the downstream response back to the client.
-  The plugin can apply both upstream and downstream transformations in the same flow.
+  The plugin allows applying upstream and downstream transformations together as well.

 support_url: https://github.com/reedelk/kong-plugin-reedelk-transformer/issues
   # (Optional) A specific URL of your own for this extension.